huangderek02/comp2120-2022-group-assignment-2/README.md

 # How to get help

-For runnning the game in IntelliJ and setting up the IntelliJ for JavaFx game, please refer to [Installation and Setup](https://avanidhaliwal.atlassian.net/l/cp/dFTAXZgH).
+For runnning the game in IntelliJ and setting up the IntelliJ for JavaFx game, please refer to Confluence file [Installation and Setup](https://avanidhaliwal.atlassian.net/l/cp/dFTAXZgH).

 # The screenshots of the game